 For many years researchers in wearable computing, and notably Steve Mann have walked around with cameras strapped to their heads, screens set in eye glasses, computers in backpacks.
 Over the years the technology has become smaller and more discreet, but for most observers there is still something odd about these ‘cyborgs’, who so intimately tether technology to their bodies.

 Steve Mann – three decades of early cyborg research

 But is it so unusual?

 In the introduction we asked, “How many computers in your house?”.
 Similarly you can ask how many computers on your body?
 Empty your pockets, bag or whatever you carry with you normally.
 Count the computers.
-You will probably have a mobile phone, maybe a MP3 playermore up to date example – smart watch? online banking security card reader?, or USB memory stick and if you are a little more traditional a wristwatch.
+You will probably have a mobile phone, USB memory stick, or maybe a smartwatch.
 If you carry a separate camera it too will have computers even if it is a film camera; a car key with remote locking has a computer to generate unique changing key sequences.
 Reach into your wallet and you will find smart chips and a magnetic stripe on each card.
 You may even have a hearing aid in your ear, or if you have heart problems a computer inside you in a pacemaker.
 How many computers?

 photo of pile of things from pockets [/figure]